 Caps and gowns

 Registration for your free cap and gown took place December 3 to January 28.

 Cap and gown pick-up will be available at the Commencement Corner, which will take place on Friday, April 5.

 You may keep the academic robe, cap, hood and tassel.
 They are not to be returned to the bookstore.

 Graduates will be able to pick up caps and gowns and speak with staff members involved with planning Commencement while enjoying refreshments and picking up giveaways.

-Commencement Corner will take place on Friday, April 5, from 10 a.m. to noon.
+Commencement Corner took place on Friday, April 5, from 10 a.m. to noon.